|Air-Britain Classic Fly-In

 While the numbers were down there were plenty of aircraft to photograph and perhaps having a little more time for each subject gave you the chance to get some more interesting angles.
 Air-Britain should be congratulated for staging such events that are clearly appreciated by all those that attend each year.

 |Left to right: Piper PA-16 Clipper (HB-OOF), Piper PA-16 Clipper (G-BBUG) was built in 1949 and arrived from Ireland.

 Other aircraft that had rallied to Air-Britain's call were Erco 415CD Ercoupe (OO-PUS) which was registered in Belgium in 1947.
 This Ercoupe has been recently restored, taking to the air in 2006 in a new silver/grey with dark blue lines scheme.
 It had previously been flying in a less attractive scheme of pale blue with white lines.
-Engineering and Research Corporation (ERCO) started building the Ercoupe just before World War II and went on sale in the United States in 1940.
+Engineering and Research Corporation (ERCO) started building the Ercoupe just before World War Two and went on sale in the United States in 1940.
 Many were exported to Belgium after the war.

 Auster J/1N Alpha (G-TENT ex TW513/G-AKJU) was one of 20 or so expected to arrive from the Auster meeting at Sywell.
 This aircraft following military service with the A&AEE joined the civil register in 1947 following its first flight in 1945.

 |North Weald has attracted a large number of soviet built aircraft including;